-In 2018, we were able to achieve a number of our annual incentive goals, including outperforming our Organic Revenue Growth goal.
-As a result, our NEOs earned 117% of their target annual incentive awards.
-However, our performance-based long-term incentive awards eligible to vest in 2018 were not earned, resulting in executives not realizing their full target equity award values.
-For 2018, our CEO's actual pay was 63% of target and on average our NEOs' actual pay was 73% of target.
+In 2019, we were able to achieve a number of our annual incentive goals, including outperforming our Organic Revenue Growth goal.
+As a result, our NEOs earned 130% of their target annual incentive awards.
+However, our performance-based long-term incentive awards eligible to vest in 2019 were not earned, resulting in our NEOs not realizing their full target equity award values.
+For 2019, our CEO realized 68% of his target pay, and on average our other NEOs realized 72% of their target pay.

-Our executive compensation programs are designed to be aligned with shareholder value.
+Our executive compensation program is designed to align with shareholder value.
 This is reflected in a comparison of Mr. Roth's target and realizable compensation.
-The graph below illustrates the target compensation opportunity provided to Mr. Roth from 2014-2018, the compensation he has earned, and the compensation he still has the potential to earn over this same period (LTI At-Risk).
+The graph below illustrates the target compensation opportunity provided to Mr. Roth from 2015-2019, the compensation he has earned, and the compensation he still has the potential to earn over this same period (LTI At-Risk).
 The realizable compensation values are compared with our TSR performance over the same period.
-Mr. Roth's reduced target opportunity for 2019 is presented on the right side of the chart for additional context.